 Every year we review our management fees to make sure we can still provide a high quality service.
 If there’s a change we’ll let you know no later than 27th February with the new fees being applied from 1st April.

 If factoring payments aren’t paid, we can place a notice of potential liability on the property.
 This means the property can’t be sold until any repayment debt is paid.
 This is a process that goes through the courts and would affect a customer’s credit rating.
 It’s a timely, costly and emotional process so not something we like to do but sometimes it’s a last resort for us.
-Please refer to our WPS Debt Recovery Procedure.
+Factoring Debt Recovery Procedure can provide you with more information.

 If you’re struggling with any of your payments, please call us as soon as possible.